potherca-blog/simplyedit-loader/SimplyEditLoader.md

 ### SimplyEdit API keys

-Although a comercial license is required for use in production, SimplyEdit is graceful enough to offer development API keys for free.
+Although a commercial license is required for use in production, SimplyEdit is graceful enough to offer development API keys for free.
 These are:

 - `codepen` for on https://codepen.io/